-The University of South Florida St. Petersburg Police Department (UPD) are declared to be law enforcement officers of the state and have the right to arrest, in accordance with the laws of this state, on campus or within a 1000 feet of any property controlled by the university.
-The UPD also has mutual aid agreements or memorandums of understanding with the surrounding law enforcement agencies within Pinellas County:
+The University of South Florida St. Petersburg Police Department ("campus police") are sworn law enforcement officers of the State of Florida and have the power to arrest, in accordance with the laws of this state, on campus or within a 1000 feet of any property controlled by the university.
+Our campus police have mutual aid agreements or memorandums of understanding with the surrounding law enforcement agencies including, but not limited to: